$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

-\begin{example} We draw here the posets involved in the proof for the case $n=4$.
-The red objects are the ones we required to be zero objects and the double line arrows are the isomorphisms.
+\begin{example} We illustrate below the posets involved in the proof, in the case $n=4$.
+The underlined objects are the ones we required to be zero objects and the double line arrows are the isomorphisms.

 \end{example}